Perspective | Kelly Loeffler chose pandering over principle, and WNBA players won’t forget

 I call what Loeffler tried to do the D.O.G. method.
 When you feel threatened by a group of people you don’t understand — or don’t want to understand — you dehumanize, otherize and generalize.

 Black Lives Matter is not a political movement.
 It is a human rights movement, one that cannot be met with a “Yeah, but …” reaction, especially when the garbage after “but” is a bunch of fearmongering drivel.
 Yes, police reform is an adjacent issue.
-No, people are not coming after Jesus as if he were a Confederate statute.
+No, people are not coming after Jesus as if he were a Confederate statue.
 No, they do not seek to tear apart families.
 No, the ignorant and shameful anti-Semitic rhetoric of DeSean Jackson and Stephen Jackson do not represent a consensus view.

-Once again, the players want to take the concept of black lives matter to its most literal and human form.
-They want you to never forget a few of the black women who have died because either police failed to serve and protect or vigilantes went on a hate spree.
+Again, the players want to take the concept of black lives matter to its most literal and human form.
+They want you never to forget a few of the black women who have died because either police failed to serve and protect or vigilantes went on a hate spree.

 If you consider that controversial or enraging, you might want to make sure a white hood isn’t stashed away in your closet.